-Medicare Part B excess charges occur when providers choose not to “accept assignment” from the federal Medicare program.
+Medicare Part B excess charges occur when “accepts medicare assignment” is not chosen by providers when receiving requests from the federal Medicare program.
 If patients are unaware of this rejection, it could lead to a more costly medical bill.

 There are a variety of ways to avoid being charged with Part B excess charges such as relocating to a state that prohibits them, asking a provider before being charged, and more.

 Certain states do prohibit their providers from charging Part B excess charges such as Massachusetts, New York, and more.

 Some supplemental Medicare plans cover Part B excess charges such as Medigap Plan F and Medigap Plan G.